 During Nippers only Dee Why swimmers, shorts and rash vests are permitted to be worn.

-View our Nippers Clothing page for more information.
+View our Nippers Clothing webpage for more information.

 Nippers will only be cancelled in the event of severe weather – contact your age managers to confirm.